mdavidson9/docs.balsamiq.com/content/jira/cloud/wireframes/intro.md

 ---
 date: 2015-07-30T15:52:28-07:00
-title: "Introduction to Balsamiq Wireframes for Jira Server"
+title: "Introduction to Balsamiq Wireframes for Jira Cloud"
-menu: "menujirawireframes"
+menu: "menujiracloudwireframes"
-product: "Balsamiq Wireframes for Jira Server"
+product: "Balsamiq Wireframes for Jira Cloud"
 weight: 2110
 ---

-This page contains usage instructions for [Balsamiq Wireframes for Jira Server](https://marketplace.atlassian.com/plugins/com.balsamiq.jira.plugins.mockups/server/overview).
+This page contains usage instructions for [Balsamiq Wireframes for Jira Cloud](https://marketplace.atlassian.com/plugins/com.balsamiq.mockups.jira/cloud/overview).

-{{% alert info %}}Using Jira Cloud?
-Please see [this article](/jira/cloud/intro/) instead.{{% /alert %}}
+{{% alert info %}}Using Jira Server?
+Please see [this article](/jira/server/wireframes/intro/) instead.{{% /alert %}}

-Jira Server Administrators: the [Balsamiq Wireframes for Jira Server Admin Guide](../admin-guide/) is for you.
+Jira Cloud Administrators: the [Balsamiq Wireframes for Jira Cloud Admin Guide](../admin-guide/) is for you.

 * * *

-{{% alert warning %}}**Note:** Balsamiq Wireframes for Jira Server was released on September, 2017.
-See our [transition guide](../transition-guide/) if you have the older pre-installed version of wireframes for Jira.{{% /alert %}}

-Balsamiq Wireframes for Jira Server provides very similar functionality to Balsamiq Mockups 3 for Desktop.
-The main difference is that the Balsamiq project files are stored and managed as Jira Server attachments.
+Balsamiq Wireframes for Jira Cloud provides very similar functionality to Balsamiq Mockups 3 for Desktop.
+The main difference is that the Balsamiq project files are stored and managed as Jira Cloud attachments.

 * * *

-{{< yt GvTEWlLP27Y >}}
+**VIDEO TODO**

+CONTINUE HERE

 * * *